 - Don’t let the water get too hot, or you’ll burn the coffee.
 Try preheating the water before you place it in the water chamber so you don’t cook the coffee, giving it a burnt taste.

 - When the chamber is full, turn off the heat.

 - Use a cloth when you pour the coffee, as the handle will be extremely hot.

 - Keep a rag handy as you pour since coffee tends to spill over.

 Electric Moka pot takes the mess out of the process.
-You don’t need to preheat the water either with one of these machines.
-Just fill it up with water, add coffee to the basket, and switch it on.
+You don’t need to preheat the water with either of these machines.
+Just fill it with water, add coffee to the basket, and switch it on.

 Let us know how you get on.

 Now it’s time for a few words on espresso.

 A Bit About Espresso…